 Awesome Fox was originally discovered in 2012 and channeled in 2013 and 2014.
 A UAV drone magnetometer survey in 2019 outlined a continuous magnetic anomaly on the property that contained all previous channels.
 The 2020 channel program was designed to test the anomaly on the property.
-Seven channels were completed and sample assays are in progress.
+Seven channels were trenched and sampled in areas of little or no outcrop.
+Assays indicate that the mineralized zone is at least 850m long and from 4-43m thick; includes high grade subzones 3-4m thick.